dwright20/go-crud-aws/README.md

 * Streamlined process for viewing game results by leveraging a cookie
 * Now skips a webpage that requests user's username to retrieve results
 * Ensures user can only see their own results
-- [x] Setup fail-over *Used with [Design 2](https://github.com/dwright20/go-crud-aws/blob/master/Images/ArchitectureDiagram2.jpeg)
+- [x] Setup fail-over *Used with [Current](https://github.com/dwright20/go-crud-aws/blob/master/Images/ArchitectureDiagram4.jpg) and [Design 2](https://github.com/dwright20/go-crud-aws/blob/master/Images/ArchitectureDiagram2.jpeg)
 * To be done at the server level by the go applications
 * Server will check if primary path server is up; if it is not, it will send request to the fail-over API Gateway backed by Lambda
 * If CRUD Server is down, requests will still go to App Server prior to fail-over gateway
 * If App Server is down, all requests will go to fail-over gateway and will not reach CRUD server even if it is up
-- [ ] Setup RR scheme & auto scaling policy for Web server/gateway
+- [x] Setup RR scheme & auto scaling policy for Web server/gateway
+* Used a weighted routing policy to deliver content between an API gateway and an ALB infront of the web ECS cluster
+* Health check is setup to ensure web server is healthy before requests are sent there
+* Weight for web server is 4 and API is 1
+* Have autoscaling disabled for servers behind ALBs, but have it configured so it can be used if necessary
 - [ ] Error handling & edge cases
 - [ ] Incorporate more games
 ## Acknowledgements